As an affiliate, we earn from qualifying purchases made on our website.

 What the S20 doesn’t have is the ability to get distances to custom targets.
 The S40 will let you select any point on the course and it’ll save the distance for future reference.
 Unfortunately, this has to be done manually and you can’t get the distance to any spot (like the S60).

 Another advanced feature is stat tracking.
 After you play your round you’ll be able to see how you actually played and where you need to improve.
 It’ll show you putts per round, greens in regulation, and fairways hit.
+I don’t think it’s as good as the Shot Scope V3, but it’s still really useful.

-The Autoshot feature will record your club distance so you can get an average on how far you hit each of your clubs.
+The Autoshot feature will record your club distance so you can get an average of how far you hit each of your clubs.
 This will help you figure out what club to hit from different distances.

 You’ll also be able to see the green shape and move the pin around to get a precise distance.
 You aren’t able to do that with the S20.
 Sometimes the pin isn’t in the middle of the green and that’s when this feature is useful.